Galileo88/Galileos-Planet-Pack/README.md

 ## KSC ++

 1. For an extension to the Kerbal Space Center (fuel tanks, roads, cars, trees, the whole shebang), the third-party mod [Kerbal Konstructs](https://github.com/GER-Space/Kerbal-Konstructs/releases) must be downloaded and installed.
+Use the latest version developed for 1.3.1.

 ## Clouds, Aurorae and Shadows